vlakir/clever_lama/dockerhub.md

 **How it works**: CleverLama accepts requests in Ollama API format, transforms them to OpenAI API format, sends them to an external provider, receives the response, and transforms it back to Ollama format.

-## Architecture

-The project is built on FastAPI and uses the Ports & Adapters architectural pattern:
-- **Ports/API**: Ollama-compatible HTTP endpoints
-- **Ports/SPI**: Integration with OpenAI-compatible providers
-- **Services**: Business logic for request transformation
-- **Models**: Data models for both API formats

 ## Features

 - ✅ Full compatibility with Ollama API